FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/multiplicative_LSTM_for_sequence_based_recos.md

 The performance improvements of using an mLSTM over an LSTM user representation are quite good but nothing spectacular.
 They give us at least some indication that mLSTMs achieve superior results for sequential recommendation tasks.
 In order to further underpin this first assessment one could test with more datasets and also check other evaluation metrics besides MRR.
-I leave this to a dedicated reader, so if you have are interested, please let me know and share your results.
+I leave this to a dedicated reader, so if you are interested, please let me know and share your results.
 With regard to my initial motivation and tasks, I have achieved much deeper insights into the domain of sequential recommenders and with the help of PyTorch, Spotlight I am looking forward to my next side project!
 Let me know if you liked this post and comment below.